 This is what his employer had to say about him -

 “ He has improved his ability to defend his work and technical skills in various software.
 Typography and ideas generation are definitely the biggest strength that he holds along with quick brainstorming.
-Ability to take decisions can be slightly improved along with adapting and improving design bas on peer feedback and constructive criticism.”
+Ability to make decisions can be slightly improved along with adapting and improving design bas on peer feedback and constructive criticism.”

 Vishestha was thrilled to have bagged the prestigious internship with a brand like Jaypore.
 Here is what she had to say about her experience -